-GAFF: Any hand-held pole with a hook attached directly to the pole.
+GAFF: any hand-held pole with a hook attached directly to the pole.

-- May only be used to aid in the landing of fish caught by other legal devices, means, or methods. - Fish landed with a gaff MAY NOT be below the minimum, above the maximum, or within a protected length limit.
+- May only be used to aid in the landing of fish caught by other legal devices, means, or methods. - · Fish landed with a gaff MAY NOT be below the minimum, above the maximum, or within a protected length limit.

-GIG: Any hand-held shaft with single or multiple points, barbed or barbless.
+GIG: any hand-held shaft with single or multiple points, barbed or barbless.
+May be used to take NONGAME fish only.

-• May be used to take NONGAME fish only.
+HANDFISHING: fishing by the use of HANDS ONLY

-HANDFISHING: Fishing by the use of HANDS ONLY.
-The use of ANY other fishing device while handfishing (including but not limited to gaff, pole hook, trap, spear or stick) is UNLAWFUL.
+The use of ANY other fishing device while handfishing (including but not limited to gaff, pole hook, trap, spear or stick) is unlawful.

-- No person may intentionally place a trap (including such devices as boxes, barrels or pipes) in public fresh water for the purpose of taking catfish by handfishing. - May be used to take channel, blue, and flathead catfish in fresh water only.
+- · May be used to take channel, blue, and flathead catfish in fresh water only. - · No person may intentionally place a trap (including such devices as boxes, barrels or pipes) in public fresh water for the purpose of taking catfish by handfishing.

-JUGLINE: For use in FRESH WATER only.
-A fishing line with five or less hooks tied to a free-floating device.
+JUGLINE: fishing line with five or less hooks tied to a free-floating device.